RLHerbert/ucsb-cs24-sp17.github.io/_lectures/lect04.md

 # Topics

-point class - parameters, overloaded ops, friend
+* point class - default parameters, overloaded ops, friend functions
+* We will learn about namespaces, and the process of developing and testing a new ADT.